rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 if you run the compiler with `RUSTC_LOG=rustc rustc some.rs` and only see `INFO` logs, make sure that `debug-logging=true` is turned on in your config.toml.

-In some cases, just setting it will not trigger a rebuild, so if you changed it and you already have a compiler built, you might want to call `x.py clean` to force one.

 ### Logging etiquette and conventions